Skip to main content

 Purchase more Google Workspace Storage

-Beginning Aug.
-1, 2024, you can assess an order form to submit a PTA to buy more storage through the university.
-Billing will be based on actual usage.
+If your Google Workspace storage needs exceed the storage limit, you can submit a PTA to purchase more through the university.
+Monthly billing will be based on actual usage.

 Special considerations for shared drives